Phone: +31 (0)6 8163 9482

 “My key interest is understanding faunal communities living in different depositional environments and how these change through geological time”

-In my teenage years I became passionate about natural history, with a special interest in shells.
+I have always been deeply interested in natural history, especially molluscs.
 The field work during my geology study took me to different parts of Spain where I collected terrestrial snails and discovered the impact of geology and climate on their distribution.
 My geogical studies and thesis focused on the stratigraphy and depositional history of the Devonian and early Carboniferous of the Cantabrian mountains (NW Spain), in which I used conodonts as indicator for age.

 I became an active member of the Nederlandse Malacologische Vereniging and the Werkgroep voor Tertiaire en Kwartaire Geologie studying NW European faunas: from the tropical faunas in the Eocene of the Paris Basin to the temporary outcrops with Holocene faunas and recent ones.